-After Democratic candidate for state representative Diana DiZoglio of Methuen pulled a political upset and defeated State Rep. David Torrisi Thursday in the Democratic Primary, she was overcome with excitement.
+After Democratic candidate for state representative Diana DiZoglio of Methuen pulled a political upset and she was overcome with excitement.

 "I am so happy that the hard work paid off!"
 DiZoglio said of her win.
 "I hope this victory inspires others to challenge themselves beyond the expectations set by others.
 Setting high goals for yourself and giving it your all does pay off.
 Even if you don't have anyone to encourage you in your journey, find a way to encourage yourself."

 DiZoglio may have been helped by her support from unions.
-While Torrisi was endorsed by Congresswoman Niki Tsongas and other heavy-hitters in the district, DiZoglio was endorsed by the Massachusetts AFL-CIO and the State Firefighters Union.
+While Torrisi was endorsed by Congresswoman Niki Tsongas and other heavy-hitters in the district, DiZoglio was endorsed by the and the

 DiZoglio isn't resting on her win, though, and has set her eyes forward.